-Involving the public Extending a level of control over how government funds are allocated can engage people who may otherwise be sceptical about collaborative problem solving.
-Participatory hydroting may hole to build trust between Participatory budgeting may help to build trust between Carefully consider the outcomes government and communities but a poorly implemented or executed process can have the opposite effect.
-A well thought strategy for public participation in budget Increased transparency allocation can increase transparency and accountability and reduce perceptions of misappropriation and waste Participatory budgeting does not require a new pot of Consider the changes money, just a change to how existing funds are allocated. anocateu.

-No amount is too small for participatory budgeting.
+Involving the public Extending a level of control over how government funds are allocated can engage people who may otherwise be skeptical about collaborative problem solving.
+Carefully consider the outcomes Participatory budgeting may help to build trust between government and communities but a poorly implemented or executed process can have the opposite effect.
+Increased transparency A well thought strategy for public participation in budget allocation can increase transparency and accountability and reduce perceptions of misappropriation and waste Consider the changes Participatory budgeting does not require a new pot of money, just a change to how existing funds are allocated.
+Consider all amounts No amount is too small for participatory budgeting.
+Collaboration Participatory budgeting can help create collaborations between communities and raising awareness of issues and resources.